Hollande shows new mettle as war leader, reformer

 A survey published on Monday of 1,021 people in France by pollster Ifop found 63 percent backed Hollande’s decision to take military action against Islamist rebels in Mali, responding within 24 hours to the Malian government’s appeal for help.

-“This makes those who criticized his inability to make decisions look a bit silly,” said Bruno Tertrais, head of research at Paris’s Foundation for Strategic Research.
+“This makes those who criticised his inability to make decisions look a bit silly,” said Bruno Tertrais, head of research at Paris’s Foundation for Strategic Research.

 Bernard-Henry Levy, a celebrity philosopher who campaigned to persuade Hollande’s conservative predecessor, Nicolas Sarkozy, to intervene in Libya in 2011, said the Socialist president had earned his spurs.